-The Star Gas Corporation board of directors urges common unitholders to carefully consider each of the factors set forth below.
+The Star Gas Corporation board of directors urges Star Gas Partners common unitholders to carefully consider each of the factors described below.

-Conflicts of Interest Were Present in Structuring the Transaction
+Conflicts of Interest Were Present in Negotiating and Structuring the

+Transaction

 All of the directors of Star Gas Corporation, other than the members of the special committee, are also directors or officers of Petro.
-Thus, except for the special committee, members of the Petro board of directors and the Star Gas Corporation board of directors have interests that are different from, and in conflict with, the interests of the common unitholders.
-The Star Gas Corporation board of directors appointed the two members of the special committee to negotiate the acquisition of Petro on behalf of the common unitholders.
-Each member of the special committee has received additional compensation of \$40,000 for serving on the special committee.
+Thus, except for the special committee, members of the Petro board of directors and the Star Gas Corporation board of directors have interests that are different from, and in conflict with, the interests of the Star Gas Partners common unitholders.
+The Star Gas Corporation board of directors appointed the two members of the special committee to negotiate the acquisition of Petro on behalf of the Star Gas Partners common unitholders.